gabimor/keyboardninja/README.md

 ### thoughts

-- You register i the site invokes emotional feeling, its your your clan
+- You register when the site invokes emotional feeling, its your clan

-### bugs

-- notify when signing up twice

 ### low priority

 - login
   - add social login
   - forgot password
-- ?? app page - SSR load the first sections + show all
 - my apps: apps you've pinned shortcuts in will show here
-- homepage
-  - now contains 20,123 shortcuts from 55 apps
-  - links all categories at the top
-- suggest app
 - patreon/buy me a coffee
 - spread the word in blogs/groups